Wonders of Sicily - Easter Program

 Faces of Sicily:

 The official language of Sicily is Italian, but most locals speak Sicilian (Siculo) and its many dialectal derivatives.
-The many civilisations that invaded the island left their mark on the language and today, Sicilian has elements of Greek, Catalan, Spanish, Arabic, French and Provençal.
+The many civilizations that invaded the island left their mark on the language and today, Sicilian has elements of Greek, Catalan, Spanish, Arabic, French and Provençal.
 For example, the Italian word for ‘snail’ is lumaca but is babbaluciu in Sicilian, from the Arabic babūš and the Greek boubalákion.
 The Italian word for ‘cherry’ is ciliegia, but in Sicilian it is cirasa, from the Greek word kerasós.

 The main industries of the island’s 4.8 million population are its fisheries, together with production of processed foods, fertilizers, refined oil, and natural gas.
 Other exports include sulfur, ships, textiles, wine, leather goods, and forest products.
 The chief crops are barley, wheat, olives, and corn.
 75% of the land is used for agriculture, which remains a strong employment sector.
 Tourism is also a major economic driver, accounting for 40% of the economy in some places, and 15% overall.